 Legitimate Biological Disease

-Chronic tension-type headaches in a child are real answers (not excuses) to stress or personal, family or school-related challenges.
-Whether it is a pop math test, an early grammar test or school play, each child responds differently.
+Chronic tension-type headaches in a child are real answers (not excuses) to stress or personal, family, or school-related challenges.
+Each child responds differently, whether it is a pop math test, an early grammar test, or school play.

-While a child suffering from migraines has probably inherited a predisposition to them, these headaches can also be the result of environmental foods or triggers.
+While a child suffering from migraines has probably inherited a predisposition, these headaches can also result from environmental foods or triggers.

-It is important to help the child identify sources of stress at school, for example, problems learning math, science or another language, or a next test.
-The recognition, understanding and encouragement of a caring teacher can help a young person with headaches.
+It is essential to help the child identify sources of stress at school, for example, problems learning math, science, another language, or a subsequent test.
+A caring teacher’s recognition, understanding, and encouragement can help a young person with headaches.

 Absences to Classes

-If a child with headaches seems to miss too many classes, then you should discuss this with the student and their parents.
-When a young person knows that the school environment is comprehensive and supportive, then headaches should not be used as a reason to miss school, or for more than a minimum amount of time.
+If a child with headaches seems to miss too many classes, you should discuss this with the student and their parents.
+When a young person knows that the school environment is comprehensive and supportive, headaches should not be used as a reason to miss school or for more than a minimum amount of time.

-When a child feels a headache during school, encourage him or her to lie down in the nurse’s room during a headache, or until symptoms subside to a more manageable level, but then return to class or school.
+When a child feels a headache during school, please encourage them to lie down in the nurse’s room during a headache or until symptoms subside to a more manageable level, but then return to class or school.